Former Oklahoma cop appeals convictions to US Supreme Court

 Court records show Daniel Holtzclaw’s petition to the nation’s highest court was filed last week.

-Holtzclaw’s attorneys argue prosecutors mischaracterized DNA evidence that was key to his conviction.
+Holtzclaw’s attorneys argue prosecutors mischaracterized DNA evidence in the case that was key to his conviction.
 They also cite a secret hearing held after he was convicted involving the state’s forensic expert witness from which defense attorneys were excluded.

 Finally, they argue that Holtzclaw was prejudiced by the thirteen complaining witnesses in the case who created a “self-corroborating cascade of testimony which reinforced its own credibility through volume.”